VTorres09/Foundations/README.md

 Manage your team quickly and intuitively.
 Create tasks and stay on top of all the progress of your project.

-This work was developed during the Foundations discipline at the UFPE Informatics Center sponsored by Apple Developer Academy.
+This MVP was developed during the Foundations discipline at the UFPE Informatics Center sponsored by Apple Developer Academy.